 The Thanksgiving Blessing by Meadow Rue Merrill (ages 4 to 8)

 As the family gathers for Thanksgiving dinner, Molly worries that she doesn’t have anything to contribute to the meal.
 But when the family shares a hymn together, Molly realizes that the thanks she offers to God can be one of her greatest gifts.
-Part of the Lantern Hill Farm series, these colorful board books contain gospel-driven stories that share traditions you can recreate in your own family.
+This colorful board book is a gospel-driven story that shares traditions you can recreate in your own family.

 Thanksgiving in the Woods by Phyllis Alsdurf (ages 4 to 8)